speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

 .. note::

-    It is currently is up to the user to ensure the number of parameter groups listed in ``init_pg_lrs`` matches the number of optimizer parameter groups created in previous phases.
+    It is currently is up to the user to ensure the number of parameter groups listed in ``init_pg_lrs`` matches the number of optimizer parameter groups created in previous phases (and if using :external+torch:class:`~torch.optim.lr_scheduler.ReduceLROnPlateau` with a list of ``min_lr`` s, the current number parameter groups).
 This number of groups is dependent on a number of factors including the ``nodecay`` mapping of parameters specified in previous phases and isn't yet introspected/simulated in the current :class:`~finetuning_scheduler.fts.FinetuningScheduler` version.